vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 * Giving new or junior engineers the chance to take responsibility for core engineering knowledge on the project
 * Giving new or junior developers the opportunity to onboard new people onto the project

 But what about keeping historical context?
 What about having a consistent face on the project?
 We do recommend having an **anchor** the project who rotates less frequently.
-See our section on [Anchors](#anchors) below.
+See our section on [Anchors](#anchors).

-## Q: What is an engineering "Anchor" and what's the origin of the anchor role?{id="anchors"}
+## Q: What is an engineering "Anchor"?{id="anchors"}

 {{< callout >}}
 Please see our [**Anchor Playbook**](/learningpaths/anchor-playbook/) for an in-depth look into Anchors -- Tanzu Lab's answer to the tech-lead role.
 {{< /callout >}}

-#### Aside: why the heck is called an "anchor?"
-Once upon a time, Tanzu Labs was called Pivotal Labs.
-The first Pivotal Labs office was in San Francisco.
-This was around 2005.
-We got our first few clients to come into the office with us.
-They were startups.
-And they were all using Ruby on Rails.

-At the time, Ruby on Rails was pre 1.0.
-It had bugs, and the framework changed a lot between releases.

-The engineers in the Pivotal Labs office weren't assigned to one specific client.
-Instead, they all rotated between clients frequently, even daily.
-This was partly necessitated by the volatile nature of Rails at the time; when an engineer got one codebase upgraded to the latest version of Rails, or figured out a workaround for some new bug, that engineer would then rotate onto other clients to help them do the same.

-Clients weren't incredibly happy with this setup.
-They (rightly) asked, "who's on my team?"
-Furthermore, context on the decisions that had been made, both in the code and for the product, were sometimes lost.

-To solve this problem, we **_"anchored"_** an engineer to each client.
-That person didn't rotate onto other clients until their current client was no longer working with Pivotal Labs.
-The anchor became the team historian, and consistent face for the client.
-But, the burden of success for the engagement was also placed on their shoulders.

-We still consider [rotations very important](#rotations) -- just not daily!

 ## Q: What's the difference between XP and Scrum?
 And Why Do We Practice XP?